saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 The very simple intuition behind endpoints is every endpoint will be responsible for sending or receiving data related to a specific functionality in the USB device.

+In endpoint and out endpoint are totally two different endpoints.
+I excluded endpoint zero.
+This sentence is not totally correct for endpoint zero because you can't configure the endpoint zero as freely as the other endpoints, but we will see that later.

+## Packets
+A pkt is the smallest unit of data txed in USB.
+The bytes of a pkt are txed LSB first.
+Pkt fields:
+Sync (SOP) ...
+Data ...
+EOP
+... - metadata about the data(payload) and the pkt itself.

+## Packet types and fields
+The type of a pkt depends on its content and purpose.
+Basically we have 3 (+1) types of packets:

+SOF pkt (Start Of Frame pkt):
+This is not really a type of pkt, even though it gets mentioned as a type coz it has a special usage.
+Remember we already talked about Frames earlier.
+SOF simply tells when a new Frame has started.